renyuanL/thinkPythonInChinese/pygame.rst

     .. image:: illustrations/pygame_screenshot05.png

-Aliens - a case study
+Aliens - a case study, 外星人 - 案例研究
 ---------------------

 Find the example games with the PyGame package, (On a windows system, something like C:\\Python3\\Lib\\site-packages\\pygame\\examples) and play the Aliens game.
 Then read the code, in an editor